 Washington Department of Health Office, issues, documents, and stores certified copies of vital records including birth, marriage, divorce death certificates for occurrences that took place in Washington.
 To verify current fees and information the telephone number is (360) 236-4300.

-- Ordering Washington Birth and Death Certificates: The State Department of Health Office has birth records from from July 1, 1907 to present and death records from from July 1, 1907 to two months before the present.
+- Ordering Washington Birth and Death Certificates: The State Department of Health Office has birth records from July 1, 1907 to present and death records from from July 1, 1907 to two months before the present.
 The fee for all certified copy are $20.

 - Ordering Washington Marriage and Divorce Certificates: The State Department of Health Office has records from January 1, 1968 to present.
 The fee for all certified copy are $20.